author and publisher.

 Information for your program

 For a short bio and publication sized photo, please click here.

 Andy started in the do-it-yourself days of CP/M and the S100 bus, of Heathkits and Radio Electronics.
 Andy wrote his first real program, a combination text editor and database manager, for an Ohio Scientific Challenger 4P.
 It was a great era for tinkering.
 Andy started hacking in 6502 assembler, modifying operating systems, and wrote his first commercial program (a Manufacturing Resources Planning system) in 1981.
 He taught himself Unix and C, and began to design and architect larger, more connected systems.

 Working at large companies, Andy kept an ear on Usenet, and started his early email habit via a direct bang-path to ihnp4.
 Next he settled into electronic pre-press and computer graphics, and worked on that wondrous eye-candy that was Silicon Graphics machines.
-By now a firm command of several flavors of Unix, from BSD to System V, led Andy to try consulting.
-His knack for stirring things up really began to come in handy, and it soon became obvious that many of his clients each suffered similar problems—-problems that Andy had already seen and fixed before.
+By now a firm command of several flavors of Unix, from BSD to System V, led Andy to try consulting in the early 1990’s.